 Performing Your Story with Janna Sobel TERM 2 2015

-This dynamic class empowers you to bring their truth and presence to the stage with comfort and confidence.
+This dynamic class empowers you to bring your truth and presence to the stage with comfort and confidence.
 In the same supportive environment cultivated in Second City's improv classes, the skills of live, page-free storytelling are strengthened: relaxed dynamic presence, humor, generosity, emotional honesty, and character work.
-Those with an interest in Storytelling and Live-Lit will benefit from detail-oriented one-on-one feedback, as well as generative exercises that help you strengthen a sense of story structure, identify the "internal event", master timing, and cultivate powerful presence on stage.
+Your understanding of Storytelling and Live-Lit will grow from detail-oriented one-on-one feedback, as well as generative exercises that help you strengthen a sense of story structure, identify the "internal event", master timing, and cultivate powerful presence on stage.